CVSSP/perceptual-study-source-separation/README.md

 - The submitted (raw) subjective ratings are in `site/_data/results`
 - Audio files are in `site/sounds/`
 - The source files and images for the paper are in the `paper` folder
-- The source code for the poster (as presented as ICASSP 2018) is `site/pages/poster.md`.
-Required images can be found in `site/images`
+- The content for the poster (as presented by Emad M. Grais at ICASSP 2018) is `site/pages/poster.md`.
+Images, styling and layout are can be found at `site/images`, `site/css/poster.scss` and `site/_layouts/poster.html`, respectively.
 - Python code lives in the `python` folder

 The experiment lives in the `site` folder, which is deployed to the `gh-pages`